How To Sell A Movie Script Write The Treatment

 Oh OK?
 So you can't move to L A. There are institutions which offer funding for film making - occasionally to screenwriters, wherever they live.

-In the UK, there is The British Film Council
+In the UK, there is the BBC

 International grants that are available to scriptwriters